PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 single-index reuse across two matches plus reverse and duplicate source- producer rejection, while valid behavior and both ordered positions remain unchanged.
 Resume by mechanically extracting the corrected owner with exact AST and owner/wrapper equality; do not create a pull request.
+That extraction is now complete in `passes/concat_tree_mul_add_bridge_layout.py`.
+Its 675-line function AST is exact to checkpoint `4111187c`, the lowerer retains a one- return wrapper, and both ordered positions are unchanged.
+Seventeen direct owner/wrapper families produce identical statistics and complete normalized ModelIR state.
+Resume by inventorying and characterizing the next raw source- order owner, `_optimize_transpose_stridedslice_pad_concat_mul_add_posttranspose_nhwc_chains` (543 lines), before any semantic or ownership change.
+Do not create a pull request.